 Also, if your timetable allows for it, take a few days off from the project that's giving you designer's block.
 This will empty your head of all the clogged thoughts, so when you go back to the project, it will essentially be like looking at it with a fresh set of eyes.

 Looking at the same white wall or computer screen for hours on end will not spark any new ideas, especially if you are already in a lost state of mind.
 If you don't have time to step away from the project for a change of scenery, a wonderful thing about the 21st century is that just about every coffee shop has free WiFi – so why not utilize that asset?
 Changing your work environment brings new things to look at and therefore opportunities for new ideas.
 However, know yourself – if you're going to be distracted by everything that is the "real world," going to a coffee shop may not be in your best interests.
 Instead, try a library or working in a different area of your building.

 Search the web for inspiration …

 Great ideas may not always jump into your head when you first get the instructions for a project.
 Luckily, the internet is a portal filled with inspiration.
 Searching the internet for ideas is a great form of brainstorming and as long as you don’t directly steal someone else’s work, it isn’t plagiarism.
 Rather, it's a quick and easy resource to get the creative juices flowing.
 Having designer’s block before you even start the project is something you must avoid, and the internet is a great way to ensure that it doesn't happen to you.

-Shameless plug: If all else fails, and you are unable to get your stroke of genius, hire a designer such as myself.
+Shameless plug: If all else fails, and you can't get your stroke of genius, hire us.